ImperialCollegeLondon/EpiCollectplus/README.md

 #Notice
 ##This repo is deprecated and not maintained anymore.
-We are working on a new version version of Epicollect which will be released soon.
+We are working on a new version version of Epicollect called Epicollect5 which is currently available as a public beta at https://five.epicollect.net.
 ###Any issue or bug on this repository will not be fixed.
 Install at your own risk.
 The most stable branch is `development`.
 ###You have been warned